Rule 3-414. Court security.

 (8)(E)(iv) The court executive will undertake a semiannual review of access card records to ensure that no unauthorized use is occurring.

-(8)(F) In order to protect the safety and welfare of court customers, no one is permitted to block the entry or exit of a courthouse and no one is permitted to picket, parade, proselytize, demonstrate or distribute leaflets, pamphlets, brochures or other materials for the purpose of proselytizing inside a courthouse.
+(8)(F) In order to protect the safety and welfare of court customers, no one is permitted to block the entry or exit of a courthouse and no one is permitted to picket, parade, proselytize, demonstrate or distribute leaflets, pamphlets, brochures or other materials inside a courthouse.

 (9) Transportation of persons in custody.